ZombzDead/MITM/NTLMRelaying.md

     $ sudo pipenv run python Pcredz -i eth0

 ### 5. Once a hash is captured attempt to crack.

-### 6. Attempt Pass-the-Hash through NetExec - Only NTLM hashes can be utilized for PtH attacks.
+### 6. Attempt Pass-the-Hash through NetExec.
+   Only NTLM hashes can be utilized for PtH attacks.
 This excludes NetNTLMv1 and NetNTLMv2.

 ### 7. If hash is cracked use password in NetExec.

 **Additional References:**